The anonymization problem in social networks

 We now define the anonymization problem and its three variants in Definition~\ref{def:anon}.

-\begin{definition}[Anonymization problem.]
-Given a network $G$, a measure for anonymity $M$, value for $k$ and one or more allowed alteration operations: \begin{enumerate} \item \textbf{Full anonymization}: Make all nodes $k$-anonymous with as few alterations to the network as possible. \item \textbf{Partial anonymization}: Ensure that a chosen fraction $0.0 \leq \alpha \leq 1.0$ of the nodes is $k$-anonymous with as few alterations to the network as possible. \item \textbf{Budgeted anonymization}: Alter the network with at most $B$ alterations to the network to make as many nodes as possible $k$-anonymous. \end{enumerate} \end{definition}
+\begin{definition}[Network anonymization problem] Given a network $G$, anon-ymity measure $M$ with range $d$, a value of $k$ and a set of allowed alteration operations: \begin{enumerate} \item \textbf{Full anonymization}: Make all nodes $k$-anonymous with as few alterations to the network as possible. \item \textbf{Partial anonymization}: Ensure that a fraction $\alpha$ (with $0.0 < \alpha < 1.0$) of the nodes is $k$-anonymous using as few alterations to the network as possible. \item \textbf{Budgeted anonymization}: Perform at most $B$ (with $0 < B < |E|$) alterations to the network while maximizing the number of $k$-anonymous nodes. \end{enumerate} \end{definition} Most existing works focus on full anonymization, aiming to anonymize all nodes in the network.
+However, some nodes, for example with a high degree as commonly present in real-world data, may require substantially more alterations, motivating the partial variant which generalizes the subset variant proposed in~\cite{chester2013complexity}.
+Since data utility is an important aspect of the problem~\cite{liu2008towards}, the budgeted variant limits the number of allowed alterations.

-Most commonly studied is full anonymization which aims to make the entire network $k$-anonymous.
-However, since some nodes may require more work to anonymize, we introduce the partial variant aiming to anonymize a certain fraction of the nodes.
-This generalizes the subset variant proposed in~\cite{chester2013complexity} for which the aim is to anonymize a given subset of nodes.
-Additionally, the budgeted variant of the problem allows up to $B$ edge alterations.
-This enables the user to balance the anonymity versus utility trade-off, as generally with fewer alterations, more network utility is preserved.

-In the remainder of this paper we aim to better understand the anonymization problem in its three variants under different settings.
-Therefore, in our experiments, we first perform two preliminary experiments showing how uniqueness changes when applying edge perturbations while using various 1) alteration operations and 2) anonymity measures.
-Second, we compare the performance of heuristic based anonymization algorithms on the three variants of the problem and compare how the algorithms preserve utility.
-For the budgeted variant, we use a budget of 5\% as work on robustness of network suggests that randomly altering 5\% of the edges preserves a high utility overall~\cite{borgatti2006robustness, wang2012measurement}.
-We focus on $k=2$ and measures with $d=1$, as for $d\geq2$ many more, if not all nodes, quickly become unique, whereas this does not per se represent a realistic attacker scenario.
+In this paper, we focus on $k=2$ and $d=1$, as prior work shows that increasing $k$ (up to $5$) has limited effect~\cite{dejong2023effect}, while $d>1$ is less realistic and substantially reduces anonymity~\cite{dejong2024comparison}.
+Further exploration is left for future work.